Linaro/lava/doc/v2/first-job.rst

 ========================

-LAVA makes the test results available directly from the instance, without needing to go through ``lava-tool``.
+LAVA makes the test results available directly from the instance, without needing to go through ``lavacli``.
 The results for any test job which the user can view can be downloaded in :abbr:`CSV (comma-separated value)` or YAML format.